cslfiu/IoTCryptojacking/README.md

 The code for the second set of experiments are in [].

-In order to reproduce the results, please download the code and datasets and set the paths accordingly.
+In order to reproduce the results, please download the code and dataset and then, set the your local path for each dataset accordingly.